TheresaLui/SelfHelpContent_v2/articles/microsoft.network/healthmodel-flow-limit-inbound.md

 If you are NOT running a vulnerability scanning tool, or disabling it does not resolve the problem, then try these additional steps:

-* login to the VM and display the source IP addresses of active connections (use command 'netstat -an' (Windows) or 'netstat -l' (Linux)).
+* Login to the VM and display the source IP addresses of active connections (use command 'netstat -an' (Windows) or 'netstat -l' (Linux)).
-* if there are a large number of connections, examine the source IP (Foreign Address) to determine if they are legitimate or not.
+* If there are a large number of connections, examine the source IP (Foreign Address) to determine if they are legitimate or not.
-* if the connections are legitimate, change your application to reduce the number of connections on this network interface, or add additional network interfaces to the VM.
+* If the connections are legitimate, change your application to reduce the number of connections on this network interface, or add additional network interfaces to the VM.
-* if the connections are not legitmate, consider enabling Azure DDos Protection Standard or placing the VM behind Azure Load Balancer.
+* If the connections are not legitimate, consider enabling Azure DDOS Protection Standard or placing the VM behind Azure Load Balancer.

 If you do NOT see a large number of connections within the VM with 'netstat' command, then the connections are possibly being blocked by Network Security Group rule, but still contributing to the 500K flow limit.
-Try enabling flow logging for network security groups and determine from the flow logs whether the connections are legitmate or not legitmate.
+Try enabling flow logging for network security groups and determine from the flow logs whether the connections are legitimate or not.

-* if the connections are legitimate, change your application to reduce the number of connections on this network interface, or add additional network interfaces to the VM.
+* If the connections are legitimate, change your application to reduce the number of connections on this network interface, or add additional network interfaces to the VM.
-* if the connections are not legitmate, consider enabling Azure DDos Protection Standard or placing the VM behind Azure Load Balancer.
+* If the connections are not legitimate, consider enabling Azure DDOS Protection Standard or placing the VM behind Azure Load Balancer.